tinosteinort/beanrepository/README.md

 * Aliases for beans
 * Fail Fast on start up
 * Execute Code after Initialisation of the Bean
+* Configurable if singletons are lazy initialised or not
 * Detect Beans of a specific Type
 * Modularity